New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- New England and its opponents have combined to put up more than 41 points in five of eight games this season.
+- New England and its opponents have gone over the current 41-point total in five of eight games (62.5%) this season.

 - Carolina's games have gone over 41 points in two opportunities this season.

-- The two teams combine to average 46.4 points per game, 5.4 more than the over/under in this contest.
+- Sunday's over/under is 5.4 points lower than the two team's combined 46.4 points per game average.

-- These two squads combine to allow 40.4 points per game, 0.6 fewer than this contest's over/under.
+- The 40.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 41 total in this contest.

 - The Patriots and their opponents have scored an average of 45.3 points per game in 2020, 4.3 more than Sunday's total.

-- The 41-point total for this game is 4.7 points below the 45.7 points per game average total in Panthers games this season.
+- The 45.7 PPG average total in Panthers games this season is 4.7 points more than this game's over/under.

 Patriots stats and trends